MouseLand/Kilosort/README.md

 1. Install an [Anaconda](https://www.anaconda.com/products/distribution) distribution of Python.
 Note you might need to use an anaconda prompt if you did not add anaconda to the path.
 2. Open an anaconda prompt / command prompt which has `conda` for **python 3** in the path.
-3. Create a new environment with `conda create --name kilosort python=3.9`.
-Python 3.10 should work as well.
+3. Create a new environment with `conda create --name kilosort python=3.11` (or any Python >= 3.9).
 If you have an older `kilosort` environment you can remove it with `conda env remove -n kilosort` before creating a new one.
 4. To activate this new environment, run `conda activate kilosort`.
 5. To install kilosort and the GUI, run `python -m pip install kilosort[gui]`.
 If you're on a zsh server, you may need to use `python -m pip install "kilosort[gui]" `.
 6. Instead of step 5, you can install the minimal version of kilosort with `python -m pip install kilosort`.
 7. To run Kilosort on GPU (strongly recommended), remove the CPU version of PyTorch with `pip uninstall torch` and proceed to 8.
 Otherwise, stop here.
 8. Install the GPU version of PyTorch (for CUDA 11.8) with `pip3 install torch --index-url https://download.pytorch.org/whl/cu118`.

+You may need to install a different version depending on which CUDA version your graphics card supports.
+For example, GeForce RTX 5000 series cards seem to work best with CUDA 12.8.

 Note you will always have to run `conda activate kilosort` before you run kilosort.
 If you want to run jupyter notebooks in this environment, you will also need to `conda install jupyter` or `pip install notebook`.